How to deter rats – 6 expert tips to stop them coming into your home

 "Food is perhaps the most appealing of the three, and they aren’t fussy about what they’ll eat!
 Household waste containing leftover scraps will soon attract unwanted visitors, so ensure all rubbish is disposed of in a bin bag and put securely inside your outdoor bin," he continues.

-It's also a great idea to keep external spaces clear too, knowing how to declutter your garage and shed will also work against rats making a home on your land.
+It's also a great idea to keep external spaces clear.
+Knowing how to declutter your garage and shed will also work against rats making a home on your land.

 What damage can rats do to your house?

-Pests can be a nuisance in more ways than one, for example having leatherjackets in your garden lawn will cause major damage that will cost you big in money and time.
+Pests can be a nuisance in more ways than one, for example, having leatherjackets in your garden lawn will cause major damage that will cost you big of money and time.
 Unfortunately, rats are no exception to this.

 Emily Smith